 Monday.
 For most people, it is a dreadful day that signifies the start of another week.
-It is another reminder that one must repeat the seemingly endless cycle of life.
+It is another reminder that one must repeat the seemingly endless cycle of whatever stage of life they find themselves in.
 Monday is usually met with a feeling of resentment, which plagues the mind and can fill the whole week with feelings of anger, hatred, sadness, and anxiety.
 The problem is that if one allows those feelings to settle, it can make one feel drained before the week even begins.
 So much negativity takes a toll on the mind and body, and it can project itself outward towards others.

 I had been in that negative cycle for too long.
 I started to realize the negative effects when I began to show intense hostility or quiet indifference towards my loved ones.
 Getting up in the morning was (and still is at times) such a drag.
 There would be this constant feeling of exhaustion.
 Going through life on autopilot is not fulfilling, and it relinquishes all sense of control over your own life.

 I do not remember how it happened, but one day I just told myself that I was tired of dreading the arrival of Monday.
 I wanted to feel excited about getting things done during the week, and I wanted to feel fulfilled with my everyday choices.
 Every single Monday, I make an effort to fight the Monday blues.
 The goal is to wake up and feel thankful for the opportunity to wake up and improve my life.
 I also strive to have my motivation last all week.

 It is important to note that I am not always successful, nor do I pretend to have it all figured out.
 In fact, I am far from reaching the peaceful state of mind that I crave.
 I am a work-in-progress, and I always hope to be.
 It is imperative to continually grow, learn, and improve oneself.
 The important thing is that I have acknowledged my negativity towards Mondays, and that first step has opened the door for me to notice any red flags in my behavior.